Anthony Ler: The first failed attempts on Annie Leong's life

 The first attempt was on 10 May 2001.
 The youth was brought to Hougang Avenue 9 by Anthony Ler, who told him to go to Block 923, to the flat where Annie Leong lived.
 On the instructions of Ler, the youth wore a helmet to prevent facial identification, and armed himself with a long steak knife given to him by Ler.
 After seeing a woman alighting the taxi, the youth, from what he said in his police statements, asked Ler by phone about Leong's facial description.
 After receiving Ler's description of Leong, which roughly matched the description of the woman whom the youth seen, the boy began to make his move but he missed Leong after reaching the fourth floor (the floor where Leong lived).
 Later, the boy saw Leong coming out with her daughter to go to the playground.
-The 15-year-old, upon seeing Avelyn, could not bring himself to attack Leong in the presence of the little girl despite Ler's insistence that he do so.
+The 15-year-old, upon seeing the girl, could not bring himself to attack Leong in the presence of the little girl despite Ler's insistence that he do so.

 The second attempt was on 11 May the next day.
 However, the youth had second thoughts and considered backing out of the plan.
 Before he could even raise a finger, he placed the helmet on a parked motorcycle in a nearby carpark.
 Just then, a phone call from Anthony Ler came, and this compelled him into obeying Ler's orders to carry out the killing again.
 Once again, by the time he reached the lift lobby of the fourth floor, he missed Leong.
 Later, the youth saw her, together with Anthony Ler and their daughter, playing in the playground.
 It was then the boy realised that he did not want to murder Annie Leong.